Code-Institute-Submissions/dougiemath-school-database/README.md

 During development, there were many bugs that I faced but fixed by inserting print statements throughout.
 However the following bugs required further research and/or help from my mentor.

 * When inputting the student's start and end dates, if the student used an incorrect format the error was thrown twice.
-    * The date_validation function was reworked to use two paramters and an IF statment to check both the format of the input and whether the start date comes before the end date
+    * The date_validation function was reworked to use two parameters and an IF statement to check both the format of the input and whether the start date comes before the end date

 * When adding a new student, it was possible to set the student's age to zero.
     * An addition to the 'IF' statement was added to ensure that '0' would be raised as an error